csfalcione/lamination-builder/README.md

 ### Branches
-Branches of the inverse map are necessary to disambiguate and guide the pullbacks of the lamination.
-These branches are mutually exclusive sets of points on the circle, satisfying that that set of points maps 1:1 onto the unit circle.
-Each branch is specified only by a [critical] chord and some additional set of points.
-The interior of the chord (the smaller of the two regions of the circle split by the chord) is included, but not the endpoints of the chord.
+Branches of the inverse map are necessary to disambiguate and guide pullbacks.
+These branches are mutually exclusive sets of points on the circle, satisfying that each set of points maps 1:1 onto the circle.
+Each branch is specified only by a \[critical] chord and some additional set of points.
+The interior of the chord (the smaller of the two regions of the circle split by the chord) is included, but not the endpoints.
 The points specified by the `endpoints` array are also included in the region.
-There is no restriction on the number of extra points provided, nor do they have to be the otherwise-excluded endpoints of the chord.
+There is no restriction on the number of extra points provided.
+They don't even have to be a chord's otherwise-excluded endpoints.

 Nested regions are supported.
 The smaller regions contained within larger regions are excluded from the larger regions.